Find Grad Schools

 Education Levels of Child Development Majors

-In 2020-2021, 726 doctor's degrees were awarded to child development majors.
+During the most recent year for which data is available, 904 people earned their doctor's degree in child development.
 This makes it the 38th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in child development at each degree level.